aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q4
 ### Q4.
 The differences between `let`, `const`, and `var` in variable declaration and scope

-Sure, here’s a table summarizing the differences between `let`, `const`, and `var` in JavaScript variable declarations and scope:

 | Feature                    | `var`                                       | `let`                                  | `const`                                |
 | -------------------------- | ------------------------------------------- | -------------------------------------- | -------------------------------------- |
 | **Scope**                  | Function-scoped                             | Block-scoped                           | Block-scoped                           |